MicrosoftDocs/azure-video-indexer/azure-video-indexer/object-detection.md

 :::image type="content" source="media/object-detection/timeline-tab.png" alt-text="screenshot of the interface of the timeline tab":::

-Under the timeline tab, all object detection is displayed according to the time of appearance.
+Under the timeline tab, all objects detected are displayed according to the time of appearance.
 When you hover over a specific detection, it shows the detection percentage of certainty.

 ### Player